AsQqqq/telegram-bot-file-sharing-service/README.md

 + Make a reply to all messages ✔️
 + Create a database ✔️
 + Create a user entry inside ✔️
-+ Make a check for changes to any data from the user ❌
++ Make a check for changes to any data from the user ✔️
-+ Make a test button ❌
++ Make a test button ✔️
-+ Make a menu ❌
++ Make a menu ✔️
-+ Make a system of states ❌
++ Make a system of states ✔️
++ Make a message system ✔️
 + Make a backend of buttons ❌
 + Upload data via the button to the database ❌
 + Generate tokens for data ❌